neurostuff/NiMARE/docs/ecosystem.rst

 brainspell
 ----------
-`brainspell`_ is a clone of the Neurosynth database
+`brainspell`_ is a clone of the Neurosynth database meant for crowdsourced manual annotation.
+It provides a website where users can correct mistakes made by ACE or can add labels from multiple cognitive ontologies (including `CogPO` and `Cognitive Atlas`) to experiments.

 metaCurious
 -----------